jonathanhliu21/BikeDashboardPlus/docs/pages/make_yourself.md

 ### Installing

-1. To install BikeDashboard Plus:
+1. To install BikeDashboard Plus, first run this command:
     ```
-    curl -s https://raw.githubusercontent.com/jonyboi396825/BikeDashboardPlus/master/install.bash -o install.bash && bash install.bash
+    curl -s https://raw.githubusercontent.com/jonyboi396825/BikeDashboardPlus/master/install.bash -o install.bash
     ```

+    After running this, you will have to figure out what serial port your Arduino.
+Type `ls -l /dev` to see all serial ports.
+The port for the Arduino should be `ttyUSB*` or `ttyACM*`.
+The best way to check which port the Arduino is located on is to plug in the Arduino, take note of the ports that are `ttyUSB*` or `ttyACM*`, then unplug the Arduino, then see which of those ports disappeared.
+That port would be the Arduino.

+    After getting the path to the serial port (ex `/etc/ttyUSB0` or `/etc/ttyACM0`), type this command in:

+    ```
+    bash install.bash /path/to/serial/port
+    ```
+    Replace `/path/to/serial/port` with the actual path to the serial port.

-    **This will edit ~/.bashrc, running the program whenever you start bash, so if you start the terminal, make sure to type ^C (control-C, keyboardInterrupt) to exit out of the program.**
+    **This will edit ~/.bashrc, running the program whenever you start bash, so if you start the terminal, make sure to type ^C (control-C) to exit out of the program.**

-2. Make a backup of /etc/rc.local: `cp /etc/rc.local /etc/rc_backup.local`
+2. Make a backup of /etc/rc.local: `sudo cp /etc/rc.local /etc/rc_backup.local`
 3. Edit /etc/rc.local
 - Type `sudo nano /etc/rc.local`
 - Scroll down.
 Type in `bash &` on the line that is before `exit 0`. **Make sure you type it before** `exit 0` **, and you type in the ampersand (&) or the Pi will not boot.**